We are destined for disappointment if we expect God to direct us routinely through signs, assurances, and coincidences.

 In the Bible, God sometimes communicated directly with people at critical junctures through dreams, visions, visitations, and other unusual events.

-He still employs these methodologies occasionally today to help some of us navigate problematic situations we are currently facing or will soon encounter.
+He still uses these methodologies on rare occasions today to help us navigate unique situations we currently face or will soon encounter.

-But God sovereignly chooses the topics, times, places, and recipients for his unique messages, independent of our preferences.
+However, God sovereignly chooses the topics, times, places, and recipients of these atypical messages, independent of our preferences.

-We are not entitled to them.
-We cannot qualify for them.
-We can never bargain for them.
-Therefore, we should not expect them.
+We are not entitled to them, cannot qualify for them, and can never bargain for them.
+Therefore, we should neither seek nor expect them.

 Determine Authenticity

-If we receive a special message that we believe might be from God, the Bible instructs us to verify its authenticity before acting on it.
+If we do receive a special message we believe is from God, the Bible instructs us to verify its authenticity before acting on it.

-Not every unique message is divine.
-Some are diabolical.
-Others are delusional or contrived.
+Not every mystical message is divine.
+Some are diabolical, and others are delusional or contrived.

 - Does the message align with Biblical principles and priorities?